Clean Cities Georgia Board of Directors & Staff

 cameron@cleancitiesgeorgia.org

-Cameron is a Junior pursuing a bachelor’s degree in urban studies specializing in urban planning at Morehouse College.
+Cameron serves as the Transportation Associate for Clean Cities Georgia.
+Cameron is currently pursuing a bachelor’s degree in urban studies specializing in urban planning at Morehouse College.
 He loves his hometown of Atlanta and enjoys talking about its growth.
 When not focused on school he loves urban exploring, strategy-based games, and learning how to cook.

 Marketing Associate, Clean Cities Georgia